lseiter/lambda-lesson/README.md

-# Introduction to Lambda Expressions in Java
+# Introduction to Java Lambda Expressions

 Slides and starter project for introductory lesson on Java Lambda Expressions.